-- i.
+i.
+ESBSs may be removed beginning on Monday of the third week of December.
 Within a week after removing ESBSs for winter maintenance, or as soon as practical, inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
-Count all mortalities, or otherwise estimate, for each ESBS and report to CENWW-OD-T. - ii.
-Complete maintenance on all screens.
+Count all mortalities, or otherwise estimate, for each ESBS and report to CENWW-OD-T.